 Season Elizabeth Marshall

 I hated my name when I was little – especially on the first day of school and during the Christmas season.
 That’s why, right there.
-During Christmas, my name is everywhere!
+At Christmastime, my name is everywhere!

 When you’re little and get made fun of for something, any extra opportunity for attention and possible ridicule isn’t welcome.
 At Christmas, my name appears all over the place!
 Flyers, billboards, commercials, greeting cards, and pretty much every Christmas song includes the word season.
 So when I already had a hard time with the comments, Christmas made it so much worse.